CLK - Clock generators

 void Clock_ConfigureAsRealTimeTunable(tClock clock);Code language: C++ (cpp)

-Only CLOCK_1, CLOCK_2 and CLOCK_3 can be set a real-time tunable, CLOCK_0 can not.
+Only CLOCK_1, CLOCK_2 and CLOCK_3 can be set a real-time tunable.

 Parameters